kdl-org/kdl/SPEC.md

 ### Type Annotation

-A type annotation is a prefix to any [Value](#value) that includes a _suggestion_ of what type the value is _intended_ to be treated as.
+A type annotation is a prefix to any [Node Name](#node) or [Value](#value) that includes a _suggestion_ of what type the value is _intended_ to be treated as, or as a _context-specific elaboration_ of the more generic type the node name indicates.

 Type annotations are written as a set of `(` and `)` with a single [Identifier](#identifier) in it.
 Any valid identifier is considered a valid type annotation.
-There must be no whitespace between a type annotation and its associated Value.
+There must be no whitespace between a type annotation and its associated Node Name or Value.

 KDL does not specify any restrictions on what implementations might do with these annotations.
 They are free to ignore them, or use them to make decisions